ubilabs/project-template/README.md

 ## Description

 A short description about what this project is all about.
-Two or three sentences should be enough to give an overview about the scope.
+Three to five sentences should be enough to give an overview about the scope.
 The description should be written in English.
 Also provide a link to [The Client](http://client.com) and add the launch date, if already defined.